hu3rror/scoop-muggle/README.md

 🪣 A bucket for [Scoop](https://scoop.sh/) with lots of cool and unique applications 🌟

-## Some unique, featured applications
+## Some unique, featured applications 💕

+> The following manifests are only part of the Bucket!

 | manifest | Description | Personal recommendation |
 | --- | --- |:---:|